Coast Guard responds to adrift, aground barge near Corpus Christi, Texas

-Personnel from Coast Guard Sector Corpus Christi assess an aground barge near the Packery Channel in Corpus Christi, Texas, Sept.
+An MH-65 Dolphin helicopter crew from Coast Guard Air Station Corpus Christi surveys an aground barge near the Packery Channel in Corpus Christi, Texas, Sept.
 29, 2022.
 Loaded with rocks for a jetty repair project, the barge drifted down the channel and ran aground on the jetty.
-(U.S. Coast Guard photo, courtesy Sector Corpus Christi)
+(U.S. Coast Guard photo, courtesy Air Station Corpus Christi)

 |Date Taken: